 When this Principle is observed by citizens and applied by laws, Liberty is maximized, and laws enjoy the guidance of a Principle which fully reflects the age-old ideals of Natural Law, of non-injury, of respect, justice and fair dealings between people.

-The Principle of Non-Injury requires in our personal relationships, in business and commerce, and in our use of natural resources, that we respect others as if they were ourselves, that we respect others as we would have others respect us.
+The Principle of Liberty requires in our personal relationships, in business and commerce, and in our use of natural resources, that we respect others as if they were ourselves, that we respect others as we would have others respect us.
 It will be recognized at once by anyone familiar with the Sermon on the Mount.

-The Principle of Non-Injury may also be seen as an accurate reflection of the age-old ideal of "Natural Law", the "Common Right or Reason".
+The Principle of Liberty may also be seen as an accurate reflection of the age-old ideal of "Natural Law", the "Common Right or Reason".
 It is universal rather than sectional in its approach and objectives; when accurately, honestly and consistently applied it seeks to maximize the general liberty for all rather than enhancing the wellbeing of some at the expense of others.

 Only in Liberty will the flower of Civilization unfold.
 And Liberty, true and full liberty, will be achieved only when all of the people understand, accept, and support with full knowledge and conviction the Principle that in the enjoyment of liberty each must respect, never infringe the liberty of others.